JIT

 One great example of a JIT system is the Toyota Production System, which completely transformed the automotive industry by adopting a lean manufacturing approach.
 This amazing system focuses on manufacturing vehicles based on real customer orders, ensuring maximum efficiency and customer satisfaction.

-By implementing Just-in-time manufacturing techniques in inventory management, companies can effectively reduce the need for excessive inventory.
+By implementing just-in-time manufacturing techniques in inventory management, companies can effectively reduce the need for excessive inventory.
 This not only improves efficiency and reduces costs but also enhances customer satisfaction.

 Different Types of Just-In-Time Manufacturing